gvwilson/sensibleadventures/in-heck/in-heck.md

 <section markdown="1">

-##The Prosecutors
+## The Prosecutors

 Gumption woke up the next morning to the sound of raindrops spattering on the leaves of the cottonwood outside his attic bedroom.
-He lay on his narrow cot,
-looking up at the sharply-peaked roof above his head, and thought,
+He lay on his narrow cot looking up at the sharply-peaked roof above his head and thought,
 *Of course.*
 He was supposed to spend the morning weeding the vegetable garden.